-Interestingly, closer to the bottom of the priority list is deploying hyperconverged infrastructure.
+Interestingly, deploying hyperconverged infrastructure is closer to the bottom of the priority list.
 Hyperconverged infrastructure's priority ranking relative to the top five initiatives signals its nascence in the market, and the lack of awareness among IT professionals.
 Ironically, with the exception of using cloud infrastructure services, hyperconverged infrastructure has a direct impact on advancing the rest of the top-five priorities.